epics-extensions/EPNix/doc/nixos/guides/phoebus-alarm.md

 {{< include _pre-requisites.md >}}

-# Enabling the Phoebus Alarm services
+# Single server Phoebus Alarm setup

-To enable the Phoebus Alarm server and the Phoebus Alarm Logger, add this to your configuration:
+To configure Phoebus Alarm, Phoebus Alarm Logger, Apache Kafka, and ElasticSearch on a single server, add this to your configuration:

 ``` nix